oeholmen/UVIScript/README.md

 These are scripts that contain common code, and are not meant to be used directly.
 They are however required for the other scripts to run.
 ### Misc
 Just ignore.
 Old stuff.
+### Modular
+This folder contains modular event processors that require at least one other script to function as intended.
 ### Modulators
 This folder contains scripts that can be used with the "Script event modulation" source in UVI Falcon.
 ### Resources